5 Tips to Help You Write an Entertainment Resume

 If you have attended acting, dancing, or photography class at school or university, this may be another good thing to mention in a resume.

-Especially, recruiters value classes taken during your master’s degree, but it doesn’t mean you have to complete your major in liberal arts.
+Especially, recruiters value classes taken during your master’s degree, but that doesn’t mean you have to complete your major in liberal arts.

 There’s also an option of attending private classes or courses you can successfully use in a resume as well.
 Email your entertainment resume with a complete list of your attended classes and seminars to show an HR manager your theoretical knowledge and credibility.